 This service is offered in order to enable individuals to gain access to their place of employment or volunteer activity, other community services or events, activities and resources, homes of family or friends, civic organizations or social clubs, public meetings or other civic activities, and spiritual activities or events as specified by the ISP and when no other means of access is available.
 The goal of this service is to promote the individual's independence and participation in the life of his/her community.
 Use of this service is related to the individual's desired outcomes as stated in the ISP.
-This service is offered in addition to Medicaid funded medical transportation and transportation services, and does not replace them.
+This service is offered in addition to Medicaid funded medical transportation and transportation services covered under the State plan to and from waiver-funded services, and does not replace them.